avinasx/innerCircle/README.md

 ## API documentation
 https://documenter.getpostman.com/view/23120878/2s93JzMggN

-stop server before running test and stop test before running server, because both will run on same port If you are getting port already in use then run `kill -9 $(lsof -ti:3001)`   (linux machines only)
+stop server before running test and stop test before running server, because both will run on same port.
+If you are getting port already in use error, then run `kill -9 $(lsof -ti:3001)`   (linux machines only)

 © avinashsudhanshu@gmail.com | 2023